thaitype/dynia/docs/spec-ha.md

   * `activate`: pre-check target health, then reassign RIP
   * `deploy`: verify port/health; rollback on failure; `--force` to override conflicts
   * `placeholder`: always safe; uses isolated route/host

+---

+Note: this design is not support stateful apps directly.
+For stateful workloads, consider externalizing state (e.g., using a managed database or object storage).